glynester/project-snowflake/README.md

  - Stephen Gregory

 ## Notes on the build

-Built using the Meteor framework.
+Built in Javascript using the Meteor framework.
-Some styling based on http://purecss.io/.
+Data is stored in a Mongo DB.
+Tested using Chimp and Mocha/Chai.
+Pure CSS used in styling

 ## Backlog